-The medical information bureau is a little-known part of the life insurance application process.
-Some consumers become alarmed when they find out they're signing their personal information away to a 3rd party.
+The medical information bureau is a little-known part of the life insurance application process (even the no-exam policies.)
+Some consumers become alarmed when they find out they’re signing their personal information away to a 3rd party.

 What is the Medical Information Bureau (MIB Group)?

 The MIB Group is a membership owned corporation that keeps track of people applying for life insurance.
 They use generalized, encrypted codes to note concerning medical issues.
 They also cover other things life insurance companies worry about such as smoking or dangerous hobbies.